creatis-myriad/didactic/README.md

 │   │                            representation learning model on the CARDINAL dataset.
 │   │
-│   ├── models      <- custom layers and modules used in our pipeline │   │   ├── layers.py       <- layers, e.g. prediction head, ordinal classification, etc.
+│   ├── models      <- custom layers and modules used in our pipeline │   │   ├── irene.py        <- implementation of the IRENE state-of-the-art model for comparison
+│   │   ├── layers.py       <- layers, e.g. prediction head, ordinal classification, etc.
 │   │   ├── tabular.py      <- module for tabular data tokenization (fig. 2.a in the paper).
 │   │   └── time_series.py  <- module for time-series data tokenization (fig. 2.b in the paper).